solislemuslab/minaa/README.md

 make
 ```

-In addition to C++20, Windows requires a special means to run the provided makefile.
+In addition to C++20 and g++, Windows requires a special means to run the provided makefile.
 The MinGW Package Manager provides a lightweight make function.
-It is recommended to follow [this guide](https://linuxhint.com/run-makefile-windows/), however any method for compiling C++ should suffice.
+It is recommended to download MinGW [here](https://sourceforge.net/projects/mingw/), and follow [this guide](https://linuxhint.com/run-makefile-windows/) for installation, however any method for compiling C++ using g++ should suffice.

 ## Usage